slsa-framework/slsa/docs/spec/v1.1/threats.md

 *Threat:* Load a compromised artifact at runtime, thereby compromising the user or environment where the software ran.

+*Example:* MyPackage lists package Dep as a runtime dependency.
+Adversary publishes a compromised version of Dep that runs malicious code on the user's machine when Dep is loaded at runtime.
+An end user installs MyPackage, which in turn installs the compromised version of Dep.
+When the user runs MyPackage, it loads and executes the malicious code from Dep.

 *Mitigation:* N/A - This threat is out of scope of SLSA.
 SLSA's threat model does not explicitly model runtime dependencies.
 Instead, each runtime dependency is considered a distinct artifact with its own threats.

 </details>